rhdunn/xquery-intellij-plugin/docs/specifications/XQuery IntelliJ Plugin Data Model.md

 the constructed map.

-The *key expression* of a *map entry* is the expression used to calculate the key name, or the atomic value of the key name.
+The *key expression* of a *map entry* is the expression used to calculate the key name.
+For keyword arguments this is the `xs:NCName` that specifies the parameter or map key name.

 The *value expression* of a *map entry* is the expression used to calculate the entry value.